FOOD SERVICE ACCOUNT BALANCES

 ONGOING ELIGIBILITY CERTIFICATION:

-- Food Service staff will conduct direct certification with NYSSIS or using NYSED Roster Upload at least monthly to maximize free eligibility.
+- Food Service staff will conduct direct certification with NYSSIS or using NYSED Roster Upload to maximize free eligibility.

 - Food Service staff will provide parents/guardians with free and reduced price application and instructions at the beginning of each school year in school enrollment packet.

-- The Food Service Department will provide at least two additional free and reduced price applications throughout the school year to families identified as owing meal charges.
+- The Food Service Department will provide free and reduced price applications throughout the school year to families identified as owing meal charges.

 - The Food Service Department will use administrative prerogative judiciously, only after using exhaustive efforts to obtain a completed application from the parent/guardian only with available information on family size and income that falls within approvable guidelines.

-- The Food Service Department will coordinate with the foster, homeless, migrant, runaway coordinators at least monthly to certify eligible students.
+- The Food Service Department will coordinate with the foster, homeless, migrant, runaway coordinators to certify eligible students.

 Students/Parents/Guardians may pay for meals in advance via MySchoolBucks.com or with a check payable to HPCSD Food Service.
 Further details are available on our webpage at HPCSD.org.
 Funds should be maintained in accounts to minimize the possibility that a child may be without meal money on any given day.
 Any remaining funds for a particular student may/will be carried over to the next school year.